British Rail Class 370

 British Rail's Class 370 tilting trains, also referred to as APT-P (meaning Advanced Passenger Train Prototype), were the pre-production Advanced Passenger Train units.
 Unlike the earlier experimental gas-turbine APT-E unit, these units were electric multiple unit sets, powered by 25 kV AC overhead electrification and were used on the West Coast Main Line between London Euston and Glasgow Central.
-The train had eight traction motors fitted to the two central motor cars giving a total output of 8000 hp, which enabled it to set the UK rail speed record of 162.2 mph in December 1979, a record that stood for 23 years until broken by a Eurostar Class 373 on the newly completed High Speed 1 line.
+The train had eight traction motors fitted to the two central power cars giving a total output of 8000 hp, which enabled it to set the UK rail speed record of 162.2 mph in December 1979, a record that stood for 23 years until broken by a Eurostar Class 373 on the newly completed High Speed 1 line.

 History

 The APT-P was unveiled to the public on 7 June 1978 and continued to be used for testing into 1986.
-Due to ongoing technical problems with these pre-production units, and a lack of cash or political will to take the project forward, the planned APT-S (Advanced Passenger Train Squadron Service) production-series units were never built, but did influence the design of the later InterCity 225 sets designed for the East Coast Main Line electrification.
-The influence is strongest with the Class 91 locos which took many features from the APT power cars.
-The technology was later sold to Fiat Ferroviaria and used for improving their second generation Pendolino trains which are used worldwide, including on the West Coast Main Line as the Class 390.
+Due to ongoing technical problems with these pre-production units, and a lack of cash or political will to take the project forward, the planned APT-S (Advanced Passenger Train Squadron Service) production-series units were never built, but they did influence the design of the later InterCity 225 sets designed for the East Coast Main Line electrification.
+The influence is strongest with the Class 91 locos, which took many features from the APT power cars.
+The technology was later sold to Fiat Ferroviaria and used for improving their second-generation Pendolino trains, which are used worldwide, including on the West Coast Main Line as the Class 390.

 Numbering

-Units were numbered 370001-370006 (plus two spare cars labelled 370007) and were formed as follows:
+Units were numbered 370001–370006 (plus two spare cars labelled 370007) and were formed as follows: